dianavile/React-MyBooks/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Live Version
-or visit live version of the project: https://dianavile.github.io/React-MyBooks/
+Visit the live version of the project: https://dianavile.github.io/React-MyBooks/.

 ## Filestructure
 ```